Wannabe Pol Who Threatened Pro-Mask School Boards Can’t Accept He Lost Bigly

 “If anybody out there has a mail-in ballot that was sent to them that they didn’t fill out and send in, can you set it aside because we need to inspect this ballot.
 Please DM me thank you,” he posted on Tuesday.

-This incident is not Lynch’s first rodeo at being a misinformation pundit.
+This incident is not Lynch’s first attempt at being a misinformation pundit.
 He has claimed that the coronavirus pandemic was “weaponized to get rid of” former President Donald Trump.

 In August, he launched a very Trumpian campaign and said he wanted to form a militia to fight a Harrisburg school board’s mask mandate.
-While at a Freedom Rally dedicated against mandates, he vowed to gather “20 strong men” to strong-arm school board members into resigning.
+While at a Freedom Rally against mandates, he vowed to gather “20 strong men” to strong-arm school board members into resigning.
 Separately, in Facebook Live, he asked for legal assistance from attorneys to help him remove the school board.
 He later tried to backpedal on his Freedom Rally speech by saying he wasn’t trying to threaten anyone “with physical violence.”

 McClure previously told The Daily Beast that his former political opponent is dangerous and has been investigated by the FBI for his involvement in the Jan.
 6 insurrection.

-Lynch, a political newcomer who lists himself on LinkedIn as the owner of “Keystone Alternative Medicine And Weight Loss,” did attend the rally before the Capital attack, but has denied any wrongdoing.
+Lynch, a political newcomer who lists himself on LinkedIn as the owner of “Keystone Alternative Medicine And Weight Loss,” did attend the rally before the Capitol attack, but has denied any wrongdoing.